ArturKarbone/LearnDocker/README.md

-# An attempt to structurize my functional programming journey
+# An attempt to structurize my Docker journey

 ### Definition